previous

 LIFETIME/OUTSTANDING ACHIEVEMENT

-Dr. Obiageli Ezekwesili from Nigeria – Lifetime or Outstanding Achievement Dr. Obiageli Ezekwesili is a leading global advocate for transparency and good governance with over 30 years of impact.
+Dr. Obiageli Ezekwesili is a leading global advocate for transparency and good governance with over 30 years of impact.
 She co-founded Transparency International and helped shape the Corruption Perceptions Index.
+In Nigeria, she led major anti-corruption reforms, negotiated the Nigeria–G8 Anti-Corruption Compact, and founded TUGAR to strengthen national integrity systems.
+She also advanced transparency in public procurement and the oil and gas sector through EITI.

 bgwinner